 The range of health issues facing America's veterans is both wide and ever-evolving.
 The American Legion recognizes this and provides valuable health-care information on a variety of conditions, as well as regularly updated information on the Department of Veterans Affairs.

-The town hall meeting and crisis center will assist veterans and family members affected by delays in accessing VA health care.
+The Legion will hold a town hall meeting and crisis center to assist veterans and family members affected by delays in accessing VA health care.

 A recent VA audit showed that nearly 8,100 patients have waited more than 30 days for appointments at the city's VA facility.